ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ~~~
 struct {
   PATask task;                 // Equal to PAUploadStartReq.task
+  uint64 time;                 // UNIX time (in seconds).
   uint8 helper_hpke_config_id; // Equal to HpkeConfig.id
   Url helper_url;
-  PAHelperShare helper_share;
-  PALeaderShare leader_share;
+  PAHelperInputShare helper_input_share;
+  PALeaderInputShare leader_input_share;
 } PAUploadFinishReq;
 ~~~

 We sometimes refer to this message as the *report*.
 The message contains the `task` fields of the previous request.
-In addition, it includes the helper's HPKE config id, endpoint URL, and the helper and leader shares.
+In addition, it includes the time (in seconds since the beginning of UNIX time) at which the report was generated, the helper's HPKE config id, endpoint URL, and the helper and leader shares.
 The helper share has the following structure:

 ~~~
 struct {
   opaque enc<1..2^16-1>;
   PAProto proto;
-  select (PAHelperShare.proto) {
+  select (PAHelperInputShare.proto) {
-    case prio: PrioHelperShare;
+    case prio: PrioHelperInputShare;
-    case hits: HitsHelperShare;
+    case hits: HitsHelperInputShare;
   }
-} PAHelperShare;
+} PAHelperInputShare;
 ~~~

 Field `enc` encodes the helper's encapsulated HPKE context.
 The remainder of the